tayloryoung6396/RobocupProtocol/README.md

 `decode_base` will take a file as an argument and will decode that file using the official message protocol and print it to the screen in a json format.

 `decode_extended` will take a file as an argument and will decode that file using the extended message protocol and print it to the screen in a json format.

+Alternatively, if you execute the `run_all.sh` script, it will compile the code and run all permutations of encoding and decoding.